Motley Fool Stock Advisor Review: Is It Worth the Money?

 What is Stock Advisor?

-Stock Advisor is a stock-picking newsletter that was launched in 2002 by The Motley Fool.
+Stock Advisor is an investing newsletter that provides 2 new stock recommendations per month.
+It was launched in 2002 by The Motley Fool.

 The Motley Fool (which I'll abbreviate as TMF) was founded by brothers Tom and David Gardner in 1993.
 The pair started with a blog and other content about investing.